near/docs/docs/2.develop/contracts/crosscontract.md

 ---

 ## Snippet: Sending Information
-Calling another contract passing information is another common scenario you will find.
+Calling another contract passing information is also a common scenario.
 Bellow you can see a method that interacts with the [Hello NEAR](../quickstart/hello-near.md) example to change its greeting message.

 <CodeTabs>
   <Language value="🦀 - Rust" language="rust">